 2. Write Clear Instructions and Break Code into Small Units

-Much like mentoring a junior developer (we’ve all been that guy), as I discussed in my previous post on AI pair programming, vague prompts can lead to frustrating results.
+Much like mentoring a junior developer (we’ve all been that guy), vague prompts can lead to frustrating results.
 The AI will guess – sometimes spectacularly wrong – and it can waste just as much time as a junior dev who hasn’t understood the task.

 To prevent this, I now follow two complementary practices: